 - Apples – I like Honeycrisp apples the best, with Granny Smith apples coming in second.

 - Light brown sugar – a little brown sugar will help the apples caramelize and create a deliciously saucy filling.
+Brown sugar also adds a crunchy, molasses-like sweetness to the topping!

-- Unsalted butter – butter adds richness.
+- Unsalted butter – butter adds richness and binds the topping together, adding flavor and texture.

 - Lemon juice – fresh lemon juice is always best, adding a subtle contrast to the sweetness of the apples.